dsg-uwaterloo/watdiv/README.md

 ### Download the Latest Version

-Provided that you include a citation to [1], you are free to download and use the WatDiv Data and Query Generator (v0.6) from source code (md5sum=9eac247dfdec044d7fa0141ea3ad361f).
+Provided that you include a citation to [1], you are free to download and use the WatDiv Data and Query Generator (v0.6) from <a =href="https://dsg.uwaterloo.ca/watdiv/watdiv_v06.tar">source code</a> (md5sum=9eac247dfdec044d7fa0141ea3ad361f).
 The software is supplied "as is" and all use is at your own risk.

 Executable files are also provided.
-Source code and executable files of all versions and changelog can be found here.
+Source code and executable files of all versions and changelog can be found <a href="https://dsg.uwaterloo.ca/watdiv/changelog.shtml">here</a>.

 The datasets used in the experiments in [5], as well as a billion triples dataset are also available for download:

+* <a href="https://dsg.uwaterloo.ca/watdiv/watdiv.10M.tar.bz2">10M Triples</a> 58,558,746 bytes
+* <a href="https://dsg.uwaterloo.ca/watdiv/watdiv.100M.tar.bz2">100M Triples</a> 629,608,436 bytes
+* <a href="https://dsg.uwaterloo.ca/watdiv/watdiv.1000M.tar.bz2">1B Triples</a> 6,502,656,740 bytes

+You may also download the <a href="https://dsg.uwaterloo.ca/watdiv/stress-workloads.tar.gz">test workloads</a> used in [1].

 ## Talks